 Ways to Share your Story

-There are also many other local opportunities to share your COVID-19 story.
+We are no longer accepting stories, but there are also many other local opportunities to share your COVID-19 story.
 Here are just a few:

 - The Wisconsin Historical Society’s COVID-19 Journal project